 1 cup tigernut flour

 2 tbsp coconut oil

-1. Mix all ingredients except for the raisins in a bowl throughly until fully mixed.
+1. Melt the coconut oil.
+Mix all ingredients except for the raisins in a bowl throughly until fully mixed.
 Place to the side for about 10 minutes to allow the batter to thicken and settle.

 2. After 10 minutes, add in the raisins and mix the batter again until they are evenly distributed.